Autonomous Finance Operations

 10-15 days vs. best-in-class 4-6

 Task assignments happen over email.
 Status updates require asking people.
-The controller pieces together completion status by checking in with four different people across two time zones.
+The controller pieces together the completion status by checking in with four different people across two time zones.
 This is not a process.
 It is a collection of habits held together by institutional memory.
 When someone leaves, the knowledge leaves with them.
 When volume increases, the same team works longer hours instead of working differently.

 Spreadsheet Checklists Give You Zero Auditability